smashing-team/smashing.tools/CONTRIBUTING.md

 To run the project locally:
 1. Start the project with `pnpm dev`.
-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:4321`.

 ## Contributing

-### Conventional Commits

-Our project embraces Conventional Commits standards to enhance the clarity and maintainability of our codebase.
-It's important that your commit messages adhere to these standards.
-For more information and examples of Conventional Commits, please refer to this [link](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).

 ### How to Contribute